Working with sections and blocks

 If you need a section with roughly the same settings somewhere else on the page, you can copy a section and place the copy where you want it, and then edit the settings.
 Do the following:

-Icons now show where you can add the new section, the same way as when you move a section, for example:
+Icons now show where you can add the new section, the same way as when you move a section (see above).

-2. Edit the settings that you want to change for the copy.
+Edit the settings that you want to change for the copy, and save.

 Copy a section from the clipboard

-There’s also a clipboard available, that can be used to copy sections between pages or page types, see: Clipboard for sections and blocks
+There’s also a clipboard available, that can be used to copy sections between pages or page types, see this page for more information: Clipboard for sections and blocks

 Adding blocks to a section